cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

 </p>

 ### Line Plot
 The line plots also have all of the agents color coded in a box on the right.
 The first plot shows the reward of each agent.
-The second one shows the obersved time used on a log scale, and the third shows the observed usage for each episode.
+The second one shows the obersved time used on a log scale, and the third shows the observed memory usage (B).
 Here is an example of how to write the code for a line plot.
 ```
 from IPython.display import IFrame